NoteProtocol/protocol/docs/community/Index.md

 - **[X](https://x.com/NoteProtocol)**: We have a community on X where you can interact with other users, get help, or discuss projects.
 Please visit [X Community](https://x.com/NoteProtocol) for more information.
 You can also follow the [Chief Contributor](https://x.com/lilong) on Twitter for content in Chinese.
 - **GitHub**: We maintain a repository on GitHub where you can submit issues, report bugs, or contribute code.
 Please visit [GitHub Repository](https://github.com/NoteProtocol) for more information.
 - **Discord**: We have a community server on Discord where you can interact with other users, get help, or discuss projects.
 Please visit [Discord Server](https://discord.gg/tGBHKDPkF5) for more information.
+-- **Telegram**: We have a community group on Telegram where you can interact with other users, get help, or discuss projects.
+Please visit [Telegram Group](https://t.me/NoteProtocol_org) for more information.

+We look forward to hearing from you and supporting you in your journey with Note Protocol!